We may get a small commission if you buy something through a link in our posts.

 Reviews of five of the best WordPress themes for affiliate marketing, based on code quality, customizability, performance, features, support, and more.

-I’m an affiliate marketer by trade, it’s what I enjoy doing most.
-Affiliate marketing is definitely not for everyone, but I love it as it involves skills that I am passionate about, such as SEO, keyword research, competitor analysis and sales copy writing.
+Affiliate marketing is certainly not for everyone, but I love it as it involves skills I am passionate about, such as competitor analysis, SEO, and keyword research.

 Over the years, I’ve built several niche affiliate sites, some more successful than others.
 One of the most important aspects of building and growing an affiliate site is finding the right WordPress theme.